3/31/2015

 Being a feature writer

-Last year an excellent reporter left our community newspaper and I lost an excellent Ninja Journalism guest blogger.
+Last year an excellent reporter left our community newspaper for bigger opportunities and I lost an excellent Ninja Journalism guest blogger.
 See Jennifer Ritters' posts here, here and here.

-Accidents, crime, city council reports and school district news are all important.
-However, what readers dearly want to know is the community around them and the people who make it special.
+Accidents, crime, city council reports and school district news are interesting and important.
+However, what readers dearly want is to know is the community around them and the people who make it special.

 Don’t believe me?
-Attend a city council meeting without a hot-button topic on the agenda and then attend a grass-roots benefit event.
+Attend a city council meeting without a hot-button topic on the agenda and then go to a grass-roots benefit event.
 Notice the difference in attendance?
-Generally, people care about people and your news outlets should reflect that with quality feature stories.
+People care about people, and your news outlets should reflect that with quality feature stories.

 1. Look for the positive.
-Take a fresh look at your community and instead of looking at what needs to be fixed, look at what is working.
+Take a fresh look at your community and instead of looking for what needs to be fixed, look at what is working.

 2. Know that everyone has a story.
 You just need to be a good enough reporter to find it.

-4. Learn not to be a news reporter.
+4. Learn not to be a just news reporter.
 Writing features often requires patients, sensibility and sometimes compassion.
-Other posts on Ninja Journalism contain examples of how to talk with people, break the ice, make people comfortable and gain access to stories.
+Other posts on Ninja Journalism contain examples of how to talk with people, break the ice, make people comfortable how to find stories.

 If you don’t have a good feature writer, get one.
-If you can’t afford one, build one.
+If you can’t afford one, be one.

-Here is another tip: What seems like trivial information to a story can be developed into a feature if given the effort.
-I had a basic sports story about an outstanding student athlete and I found she happened to have a graduated older sister and mother who were all track champions as well.
-I did not simply mention the family in the story, I interviewed them all, included photos of each in sports action and made that family prodigy of champions the focus of my story.
+What seems like trivial information to a news story can be developed into a feature.
+I was reporting a basic sports story about an outstanding student athlete and found she has a graduated older sister and mother who were all track champions as well.
+I did not simply mention the family in the story, I interviewed them all, included photos of each in sports action, and made that family prodigy of champions the focus of my story.

 Here are a couple of my features already posted on Ninja Journalism: